jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

   (d) all the individuals with control of the relevant overseas person are of good character:
   (e) none of the individuals with control of the relevant overseas person are individuals of the kind referred to in section 15 or 16 of the Immigration Act 2009 (which list certain persons not eligible for visas or entry permission under that Act):
   (f) the interest in fishing quota is capable of being registered in the Quota Register or the Annual Catch Entitlement Register:
-  (g) the granting of consent is in the national interest, as determined by the relevant Ministers under section 57H.
+  (g) the granting of consent is in the national interest, as determined by the relevant Ministers under section 57H:
+  (h) if the overseas investment in fishing quota is a transaction of national interest, the Minister has not declined consent to the transaction (see section 20C of the Overseas Investment Act 2005).
 (2) See section 57I in relation to subsection (1)﻿(d) and (e).

 ### 57H Factors for determining whether or not overseas investment in fishing quota is in national interest